DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 ### <a name="prettier-config"></a>Prettier Config

-Create the prettier file .prettierrc
+Create the prettier file *.prettierrc*.

-write this properties
+Write this properties.

 ```js
 {